vitaly-t/pg-promise-demo/README.md

 according to [its connection](https://github.com/vitaly-t/pg-promise-demo/blob/master/db/index.js#L29).

-Then you can start it with `node index.js`, and fire away URL commands in a browser, as per the web API implemented within [index.js](https://github.com/vitaly-t/pg-promise-demo/blob/master/index.js)
+Then you can start it with `node index.js`, and fire away URL commands in a browser, as per the web API implemented within [index.js](https://github.com/vitaly-t/pg-promise-demo/blob/master/index.js), while watching what's happening in:

+* the console output (make sure you have NODE_ENV=`development`)
+* errors log - file `db/errors.log`

 The application implements two tables: Users->Products as one-to-many.